jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 At the end of the pipeline we can use another queue to batch together data. *tf.train.shuffle_batch* randomize the data in its queue for consumptions.
 If more parallelism is needed, use *tf.train.shuffle_batch_join* to deploy multiple reader instances to enqueue the data queue.

-The following animation (from TensorFlow) indicates how data is read from the data pipeline.
+The following animation (diagram from TensorFlow) indicates how data is read from the data pipeline.

 <div class="imgcap">
 <img src="/assets/read_data/pipeline.gif" style="border:none;">